bosonprotocol/widgets/docs/redemption-widget/backend-redemption-flow.md

 It is possible to interrupt the redemption flow between the delivery details is sent to the backend and the redeem transaction is sent on-chain.

-This is useful to allow full redemption to include an additional step or verification between this 2 steps.
+This is useful to allow full redemption to include an additional step or verification between these 2 steps.

 Interruption is triggered by the response the backend sends back to the widget when replying to the HTTP ***post DeliverInfo*** request (step #6.2 above).